gia-uh/lingo/README.md

 ## Contributing

-Contributions are welcome! `lingo` is an open-source project, and we'd love your help in making it better.
+Contributions are welcome\! `lingo` is an open-source project, and we'd love your help in making it better.
 Please feel free to open an issue or submit a pull request.

 ## License